Police salaries: A guide

 Throughout the law enforcement industry, the highest wages were paid to police supervisors, with a median annual wage of $92,970.
 The lowest 10% earned $52,610, while the top 10% pulled in $152,090.

 Police chiefs can pull in even more, especially those working for major cities: San Francisco Police Chief Greg Suhr was the highest-paid cop in the nation in 2012, with annual pay reaching well over $300,000.

 do police promotions increase salaries?

 Police salaries increase with promotion and officers usually become eligible to move up anywhere from six months to three years after entering the force.

-In bigger police departments, officers often move up to detective work or other specialties that rate a higher pay grade.
-Getting promoted to the higher positions of sergeant, lieutenant, or captain involves moving up the ranks one rank at a time.
+In bigger police departments, officers often move up to detective work or other specialties that garner higher salaries.
+Getting promoted to the higher positions of sergeant, lieutenant or captain involves moving up the ranks one rank at a time.